camillejensen/proj_2_ETL/README.md

 - Reviewing the food inspection data set, we chose "inspection_id" as the primary key due to the unique values across both data sets.
 - Right away we dropped 3 columns, “Latitude”, “Longitude”, and “Location”.
 These keys did not contain relevant values to our desired data set as all 3 columns contained coordinates for their respected business.
 - We renamed all the remaining columns in our CSV file to lower case with under-scores in place of spaces.
 We did this to ensure proper loading into PostgreSQL.
-- We loaded both datasets into pandas DataFrames and combined Dataframes into one single source.
+- We loaded both datasets into pandas DataFrames and combined DataFrames into one single source.
 - We changed “inspection_id”, “license_id”, and “zip” from float to integer.
 - We also changed “inspection_date” to datetime.
 JSON and CSV had different formats for their dates, so we had to change the format to match.
 - To clarify the “risk” column, we split the values in the column into 3 separate columns.